-Iain also recently supervised Wanderlust, a 6 part drama for BBC & Netflix starring Toni Collette and written by Nick Payne; Informer, a 6 part thriller for Neal St Productions, directed by Jonny Campbell; a new 4 part animated adaptation of Watership Down for Netflix voiced by James McAvoy, Gemma Arterton, Nicholas Hoult & Ben Kingsley; Hanna, a TV adaptation of the 2011 film for Amazon, written by David Farr and Asif Kapadia’s Maradona, a documentary feature on Diego Maradona.
+Recent credits include Wanderlust, a 6 part drama for Netflix starring Toni Collette and written by Nick Payne; Informer, a 6 part thriller for Neal St Productions and Amazon, directed by Jonny Campbell; a new 4 part animated adaptation of Watership Down for Netflix voiced by James McAvoy, Gemma Arterton, Nicholas Hoult & Ben Kingsley; Cucumber and Banana, the Russell T. Davies penned dramas exploring the passions and pitfalls of 21st century gay life; Hanna, a TV adaptation of the 2011 film for Amazon, written by David Farr and Asif Kapadia’s Maradona, the documentary feature on Diego Maradona.

 Forthcoming projects include series two of Hanna for Amazon; Gareth Evans’s Gangs of London (Sky Atlantic / HBO); Alex Rider (TV series based on the spy novels by Anthony Horowitz); Made in Italy, written & directed by James D’Arcy